SciML/DiffEqFlux.jl/docs/src/examples/Supervised-NN-ODE-MNIST.md

 ### Prediction

-Function that returns the prediction by taking the arg max of the output for each column of the minibatch.
+To convert the classification back into a readable format, we use `classify` which returns the prediction by taking the arg max of the output for each column of the minibatch.

 ```julia
 classify(x) = argmax.(eachcol(x))